Shop

 Description

-The term “Office Landscape Architecture” is often used loosely to mean “putting plants in an office,” but professionally, it refers to a specific design philosophy and a technical discipline.
+The term “Office Landscape Architecture” is often used loosely to mean “putting plants in an office.”
+But professionally, it refers to a specific design philosophy and a technical discipline.

 Office Landscape Architecture (historically known as Bürolandschaft) is the spatial organization of a workspace that rejects rigid, grid-like partitions in favor of an organic, open-plan layout.
 It treats the office floor not as a series of rooms, but as a continuous landscape where “zones” are defined by: